 TASK Investors Have Opportunity to Lead TaskUs, Inc. Securities Fraud Lawsuit

-LOS ANGELES, April 20, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against TaskUs, Inc. ("TaskUs" or the "Company") (NASDAQ: TASK).
+LOS ANGELES, April 21, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against TaskUs, Inc. ("TaskUs" or the "Company") (NASDAQ: TASK).

 Class Period: June 11, 2021 – January 19, 2022